mtpatter/hidden-figures-video/scripts/README.md

 ![terminal](/images/terminal.png)

-The console in `terminal.py` is modified from Glumpy's gloo-terminal.py script.
+The console in `terminal.py` is modified from Glumpy's gloo-terminal.py example.
 It will read whatever is in the local file `commands.txt`, which must be created first.
 To record as mp4, add the flag --record and your desired output file name.

 ```
 python terminal.py --record my-terminal-video.mp4